 - Measure the tightest doorway and turn.

-- Tape the footprint to protect walkways.
+- Tape the footprint before you buy.

 - Check frame, suspension, and cushions.

-- Verify boxed size and return terms.
+- Confirm boxed size and return terms.

 Related Searches for Apartment Sofa Shoppers